richlamdev/ansible-desktop-ubuntu/README.md

     (unattended-upgrades), however, none of those methods seem to work.
     This primitive implementation achieves a similar effect.
   * This role is for any desktop/laptop that operates 24/7.
-  * There is a basic script to check if a reboot is required, which is scheduled to run daily at 0400hrs.(checks for presence of /var/run/reboot-required)
+  * There is a basic script (check_reboot.sh) to check if a reboot is required, which is scheduled to run daily at 0400hrs.(checks for presence of /var/run/reboot-required)